 In order to react with agility to strategic revisions, we will regularly review the SP strategy to ensure it aligns to the policy and strategies evolving from central government and departments.
 The harmonisation of these associated strategies is undertaken by the Executive and Leadership Teams of the Housing Executive who work to ensure activities are complementary to relevant strategies in order to achieve the best outcomes possible.
 Similarly the SP Strategy will inform subsequent strategies such as the Homelessness Strategy and currently reflects the themes in the reset plan.

-There are key complementary strategies currently being produced which will be highly relevant to the delivery of the SP Programme e.g. the Housing Supply Strategy (DfC) and the new Housing Executive Homelessness Strategy (2022-2027).
-Work is ongoing to ensure alignment across these strategies.
+There are key complementary strategies which are highly relevant to the delivery of the SP Programme e.g. the Housing Supply Strategy (DfC) and the Housing Executive Homelessness Strategy (2022-2027).